GoogleCloudPlatform/cloud-opensource-java/docs/DECLARING_DEPENDENCIES.md

 In this example, since the BOM manages library versions, the version of the google-cloud-storage artifact is omitted.

-See the "Choosing BOMs" section below if you need to import more than one BOM.

 ### Gradle

 Gradle selects the highest version of any given dependency in the dependency tree.

-#### Import BOMs to ensure your dependencies are consistent

 When a library publishes multiple artifacts, using different versions for different artifacts may cause dependency conflicts.
 To fix this